Mjz86/C_colon/mcc.md

-the inintimidates qualifier is more relaxed, we can use pointer optimization fences to allow code to work while not adhering to the one qualifier set per expression rule. for example the new and renew have an intimidate pointer parameter, that doesn't mean that all bytes are uninitialized, it means that all bytes can be uninitialized, the c++ memory model like pointers are intermediate. erroneous is more of a relaxed form of uninitialized that has defined behavior when its read. only read of initialized and erroneous values is safe,
+the inintimidates qualifier is more relaxed, we can use pointer optimization fences to allow code to work while not adhering to the one qualifier set per expression rule. for example the new and renew have an intimidate pointer parameter, that does not mean that all bytes are uninitialized, it means that all bytes can be uninitialized, the c++ memory model like pointers are intermediate. erroneous is more of a relaxed form of uninitialized that has defined behavior when its read. only read of initialized and erroneous values is safe,